supreethasbhatt/PythonLearnings/Dictionaries/README.md

     to store this in a list, it would be as: cart =[["Cat_litter",1,$33],["pencil",3,30]]

     Storing this data in a list is thus difficult and hence we would have to use a new data type for it.
 This can be done using dictionaries.
+3. You cannot use a list as key for dictionary, but can use a tuple.

 **Create and access dictionaries**
 1. It is a key value pair